nour-akram/nour-akram/README.md

 I'm a **frontend-focused software engineer** who loves building clean, fast, and user-friendly interfaces.
 I focus on **UI/UX**, responsive layouts, and turning designs into smooth, real-world web experiences.
-I also use backend tools like Node.js & MongoDB when needed to support frontend features.

 ---